-To display decimal points you would need Float type
+To display decimal points you would need a Float type

-If decimal points are not important for you, then you can just select Integer.
+If decimal points are not important for you, then you can just select the Integer type.

 In some cases you just compare two similar values (e.g. # of new users / # of users).
-Percentage is a good fit for this comparison.
+The Percentage type is a good fit for this comparison.

-In addition to type selection, you can specify the unit of the output.
-Using unit is especially useful for Integer and Float types.
-So the interface displays numbers with the correct suffix: unit you provided.
+In addition to the type selection, you can specify the unit of the output.
+Using units is especially useful for Integer and Float types.
+That way, the interface will display numbers with the unit you provided.
 For example,

 Execution of your formula may take a while depending on complexity of your formula and size of your data.
 If it takes too long, execution will be dispatched to Report Manager.
 You can see the results there.

 When the results are ready, you can see them on both chart and table tabs.
 Chart tab has a chart and some supplementary stats (total, avg, min, max).
 All these stats are calculated using time buckets.
 For instance, average is the average of values in time buckets.
 The ghost line in chart simply denotes the previous period.